 Equalities Policy and Public Sector Duty Statement

 We believe that all pupils and members of staff should have the opportunity to fulfil their potential whatever their background, identity and circumstance.
 We are committed to creating a community that recognises and celebrates difference within a culture of respect and co-operation.
 We appreciate that a culture which promotes equality will create a positive environment and a shared sense of belonging for all who work, learn and use the services of our school.
-We are committed to ensuring equality of education and opportunity for all students, staff, parents and carers receiving services from Briarwood, irrespective of race, gender, disability, faith or religion or socio-economic background.
+We are committed to ensuring equality of education and opportunity for all students, staff, parents and carers receiving services from Briarwood, irrespective of Race, Religion (Belief), Gender, Disability, Sexual Orientation or socio-economic background.
 We aim to develop a culture of inclusion and diversity in which all those connected to the school feel proud of their identity and are able to participate fully in school life.

-The achievement of students will be monitored by race, gender and disability and we will use this data to support students, raise standards and ensure inclusive teaching.
+The achievement of students will be monitored by Race, Religion (Belief), Gender, Disability, Sexual Orientation and Socio-Economic background and we will use this data to support students, raise standards and ensure inclusive teaching.
 We will tackle discrimination by the positive promotion of equality, challenging bullying and stereotypes and creating an environment which champions respect for all.
 We believe that diversity is a strength, which should be respected and celebrated by all those who learn, teach and visit here.

 - Inclusion in Action

 As well as the specific actions set out beneath this plan, the school operates equality of opportunity in its day to day practice in the following ways.

 Teaching, Learning and the Curriculum

 We aim to provide all our students with the opportunity to succeed, to have a ‘can do’ attitude and to reach their full potential.
 To do this, we will:

 - Use collated data to improve the ways in which we provide support to individuals and groups of students;